SC1MC-2022: A database of transition metal complexes for training ML models to predict one-site entropies and mutual information

-We introduce a new database SC1MC-2020 of artificial mono transition-metallic complexes involving reference data (HF energy, orbitals, and integrals), and one- and two-site entropies obtained from corresponding DMRG calculations.
-The purpose of this database is to include all important metal - ligand interactions of strongly correlated systems and obtain as much as possible information about the electronic correlation structure, which could be exploited by machine learning models to estimate these important information almost immediately for any similar systems with high degree of transferability.\\
+We introduce a new version of the database SC1MC (SC1MC-2022), obtained by extension of the recent SC1MC-2020, which includes artificial mono transition metal complexes.
+The database involves reference data used as inputs for training of machine learning models, one- and two-site entropies, and mutual information obtained at the DMRG level for canonical and split-localised orbitals.
+The purpose of this database is to obtain as much as possible information about the electronic correlation structure, which could be exploited by machine learning models to estimate these important information without a significant computational cost for any similar type of systems with some degree of transferability.\\

 It is hard to over-evaluate the significance of transition metal complexes involved in many biological processes and play crucial role also in industry.
 For example, they are involved in active sites of enzymes and are responsible for enzyme's catalytic activity, serve as oxygen carriers or are involved in electron transfer reaction as part of proteins, to name a few.
 In the same time the complexity of the electronic structure, brought by transition metals, makes the theoretical modeling of such complexes challenging.
 An overwhelming majority of such complexes can be properly characterized only with very accurate accounting of the dynamical as well as static correlation effects, which is possible only by employing expensive (multireference) methods. \\